fruitiecutiepie/fruitiecutiepie.github.io/README.md

 # personal-website

-This project is made for a university assignment, which requirements are listed below:
+This project was made for a university assignment, which requirements are listed below:

 ## Scenario